 Tett G (2015) The Silo Effect: Why every organisation needs to disrupt itself to survive.
 Abacus

-New IDL resources, hyperlinks to resources elsewhere, contributions of ideas and supporting papers from and through IDL Network members are very welcome.
+We invite and encourage Network members and readers to contribute and share new IDL resources, links to IDL and related resources, ideas, images, comments about IDL and recommendations for reading and learning about IDL.
 These will help us to build a vibrant and lively community of practice in which sharing and collaboration are key elements.
-New contributions may be flagged up through the Network’s Slack channel (Forum) or through the Adding Material section in the About page.
+New contributions may be flagged up, recommended and discussed through the Adding Material section in the About page.

 Featured image: Europe at Night (from space).
 NASA.
 CC BY-SA 3.0